5T33Z0/Lenovo-T530-Hackintosh-OpenCore/Guides/Enable XCPM.md

 If the output is "1", the `X86PlatformPlugin` is active, otherwise it is not.

 ## NOTE for Big Sur Users:
-Since Big Sur requires `MacBookPro11,x` to boot, `ssdtPRGen` fails to generate SSDT-PM in this case, because it relies on Board-IDs containing data for Plugin-Type 0.
+Since Big Sur requires `MacBookPro11,x` to boot, `ssdtPRGen` fails to generate SSDT-PM, because it relies on Board-IDs containing data for Plugin-Type 0.
 As a workaround, you can either:

 - use `SSDTTime` to generate a `SSDT-PLUG.aml` **or**
-- stay on `MacBookPro10,1` but add `-no_compat_check` to `boot-args`.
+- use `MacBookPro10,1` but add `-no_compat_check` to `boot-args`.

 **Advantages** of using `MacBookPro10,1` with `-no_compat_check` are: